rafaeltardivo/manhattanite/README.md

 ### Final Considerations
 - This project is not "production ready".
 For that, we would need a more robust HTTP multiplexer;
 - The `data.json` is read all at once, which is dangerous for large files who may not fit on your available RAM.
-For better scalability, we would need to stream the reading proccess.
+For better scalability, we would need to stream the reading process.
+- The sorting is done using go sorting interface, which uses [quicksort](https://golang.org/src/sort/sort.go?s=5416:5441#L206)